 Since I haven’t had much time in the kitchen the past few days, I thought I’d do a little round-up for you of some of my favorite Christmas candy recipes.
 One of the things I do enjoy most everything Christmas is having time to make homemade candies.
-I’m planning to set aside this Saturday afternoon just for candy making.
+I’m planning to set aside one afternoon next week just for candy making.
 The recipes I’ve included are some of the ones I’ll be making.
 A few are new, but most are old family favorites.
 Hope you find one you’d like to try.

 This Bacon and Pecan Topped Toffee is perfection in every way.
 It has a foundation layer of buttery, sugary, rich toffee topped with a layer of semi-sweet chocolate, topped with toasted pecans and…wait for it…bacon!
 Then the whole thing is drizzled with white chocolate just for good measure.